 - Anthropological studies of dispute processing in societies that are structured primarily on the basis of kinship

 - What impact the introduction of Western Law into Third World countries has had on economic growth, democratic political development, and human rights protections

 - Cross-national influences on law in the post-colonial world

 - The ways in which legal strategies can and have challenged inequality based on class, race, sex, religion, and sexuality

 - The critiques and limits of legal approaches to social change

 - What is the impact of international human rights treaties on the legal systems of different countries?

 - To what extent are international treaty obligations relevant in domestic court proceedings?

 - What is the relationship between social movements and the law?

-Note SOCI 3823 is coded at the catalog level as “open to juniors or higher” but other Honors students may contact Prof. Bernstein for a permission number.
+Note SOCI 3823 is coded at the catalog level as “open to sophomores or higher” but other Honors students may contact Prof. Bernstein for a permission number.
 In your email, confirm that you are a member of the Honors Program, provide your PeopleSoft number, and very briefly explain your interest in taking the course.